iter8-au/builder/Readme.md

 * Allow both caching when building a report as well as short term or perm-caching to a configured location

 ## Testing

+Minimal tests can be performed with PHPUnit.

+`./vendor/bin/phpunit`